-Mr. Ardell (Sp, even years)
+Mr. Kodambaka (Sp, even years)

 CM212.
 Introduction to Archaeological Materials Science: Scientific Methodologies, Techniques, and Interpretation.
 (4) (Same as Conservation M210.)
 Lecture, three hours; laboratory, two hours.
+Preparation: general chemistry, or inorganic and organic chemistry.
 Recommended requisite: course 110.
 Several basic scientific techniques employed for examination of archaeological and cultural artifacts to answer questions of anthropological significance and their state of preservation.
-Theoretical and hands-on instruction to provide fundamentals of imaging and analytical techniques, examination and analysis protocols, sample preparation techniques, and methods of scientific analysis and interpretation for study of organic and inorganic materials.
+Theoretical and hands-on instruction to provide fundamentals of portable/field and analytical techniques such as UV/VNIR spectrophotometry, X-ray fluorescence (XRF), X-ray diffraction (XRD), scanning electron microscopy and energy dispersive spectroscopy (SEM-EDS), and others.
+Examination and analysis protocols, sample preparation techniques, and methods of scientific analysis and interpretation for study of organic and inorganic materials of archaeological and cultural significance.
 Concurrently scheduled with course C112.
 Letter grading.